Student Rights and Responsibilities

 - Extreme and unusual circumstances which were beyond your control

-Generally, petitions should be submitted within one year from the last day of the quarter in which the course was held.
-UC San Diego Extension has the right to approve or deny your petition if the reason for the request would not significantly affect your potential for academic success or if you do not supply adequate documentation to support your claim.
+Generally, petitions should be submitted within one year from the last day of the quarter in which the course was held or the issue occurred.
+UC San Diego Extension has the right to approve or deny your petition if the reason for the request would not significantly affect your potential for academic success, if you do not supply adequate documentation to support your claim, or if your petition and supporting documentation do not meet the guidelines outlined in the Guidelines for Supporting Documentation

 All UC San Diego Extension students are part of the UC San Diego community and are expected to follow University and UC-wide policies, including the Student Conduct Code.
 The UC San Diego Student Conduct Code represents the pride and values that define our community, and include the UC San Diego Principles of Community, which further illustrate the expectations for all members of our community.
 The code defines our community’s applicable standards and authorizes the administration of student conduct at UC San Diego Extension.
 The code applies to all UC San Diego undergraduate, graduate, professional school and Extension students.
 The code also applies to: